Giovanni Zurolo: Other accounts of the battle

-Angri fiefdom reinstatement
+Reinstatement of the Angri Fiefdom

-In 1428 the fief of Angri was restored (to which the historical-reenactment events 1421–1425 and 1428–1436 called "Palio Storico Città di Angri" are linked), the period in which Giovanni strategically distanced himself from Angri, his brother Francesco made use of the special prerogatives and graces that he had deserved with his surrender, he worked hard at the court of King Alfonso so that the fiefdom of Angri could return to its legitimate owner of his brother and his heirs.
+In 1428 the fief of Angri was restored (to which the historical-reenactment events 1421–1425 and 1428–1436 called "Palio Storico Città di Angri" are linked).
+During the period in which Giovanni Zurolo strategically distanced himself from Angri, his brother Francesco simultaneously leveraged the special privileges that had been bestowed upon him with his surrender.
+He worked hard in King Alfonso's court to ensure that the fiefdom of Angri could return to the legitimate ownership of his brother and his respective heirs.
 Angri, in fact, with the Cancellara fiefdom (see the Grancia di Pizzaguto) once again entered the feudal succession of the Zurolo with all the connected jurisdictional rights (by virtue of the royal disposition of Ferdinand I of Aragon, known as Ferrante XVIII, King of Naples, 1458–1494), with a certain Scipione (son of Salvatore Rossillo and nephew of Giovanni) who in 1485 is listed, in the documents of the time, as dominus utilis of Angri; then on 5 February 1463, he was invested with the fiefdom of Solofra, again by the same sovereign, Ferrante I. Ad antiquo therefore the fiefdom of Angri remained with the Zurolo counts until it came under the dominion of other noble and powerful lords of the kingdom.

 Facade, in Vanvitellian architectural style, of the church SS.
 Annunziata in Angri, with adjacent former convent, formerly a charitable hospice, of the Dominican preaching friars, located in the square of the same name, 13th–15th centuries.